jobisoft/Provider-4-TbSync/docs/index.rst

 .. image:: https://raw.githubusercontent.com/jobisoft/TbSync/master/screenshots/custom_provider.PNG

 Once your TbSync provider add-on is stable and released to `addons.thunderbird.net <https://addons.thunderbird.net>`_, it can be added as a standard entry to the "Add new account" menu of TbSync, so all TbSync users will learn about it and get directed to its add-on page.
-For example this is what users see, when they try to create an *ActiveSync* account, but the provider for ActiveSync is not yet installed:
+For example this is what users see, when they try to create an *ActiveSync* account, but the provider add-on for *ActiveSync* is not yet installed:

 .. image:: https://raw.githubusercontent.com/jobisoft/TbSync/master/screenshots/missing_provider.PNG